Eastern Command (Pakistan): Problems in East Pakistan military

 Besides the above, the planners also had to factor in the status of the Pakistani forces in the province, logistical challenges presented by their deployment and the state of communications.

 Manpower shortage

 The East Pakistan garrison was reinforced with two infantry divisions in April 1971 to restore order and fight the insurgency.
 All divisional heavy equipment needed to fight a conventional war was left in the west.
 A comparison of the deployed units between March and November shows:

 According to one estimate, the Eastern Command needed at least 250,000 personnel; it barely had 150,000 (50,000 regular soldiers) by November 1971.
-To fill the manpower gap, the East Pakistan Civil Armed Force (EPCAF) (17 planes and approximately 23,000 personnel) and Razakars (40,000 members, against a target of 100,0000) were raised after June 1971.
+To fill the manpower gap, the East Pakistan Civil Armed Force (EPCAF) (17 planes and approximately 23,000 personnel) and Razakars (40,000 members, against a target of 1,000,000) were raised after June 1971.
 The armed police (11,000 members) was also reorganised and bolstered with 5,000 West Pakistani personnel.
-Therefore, the undermanned army was only fit for "Police action".

 According to General Niazi, he had requested the following from GHQ in June 1971: